 We need to talk about the sides of batting, and how to make sure we stay on its good side.

 The Right Side to Batting

-Just like fabric (and that unpredictably emotional friend you used to have in high school), a lot of batting also has a right side and a wrong side.
-This is important to be aware of, because if you place your batting wrong-side-up, you’ll have issues with consistent thread tension, and your quilt may grow more of a beard!
+Just like fabric (and your unpredictably emotional friend), a lot of batting also has a right side and a wrong side.
+This is important to be aware of, because if you place your batting wrong-side-up, you could have issues with consistent thread tension, and your quilt may grow more of a beard!

 Now, not all batting is finicky like this.
 Only batting that has been needle punched during its origin has a right side.
 How do you know?
 Take a good look at your precious bit of batting, and see if there are small pin holes (these look like dimples) in its surface.